Aetherspace/green-stack-starter-demo/README.md

 ## Documentation

-All docs for this basic Universal Starter can be found at [universal-base-starter-docs.vercel.app](https://universal-base-starter-docs.vercel.app/) and are built from the `with/mdx-docs-nextra` branch.
+All docs for this basic Universal Starter can be found at [universal-base-starter-docs.vercel.app](https://fullproduct.dev/docs/) and a local version can be built from the `with/automatic-docs` branch.

 ## Alternative Universal App starters